TimmyK54/Super-Snake/README.md

 1. At this point, the algorithm should have determined that it is not in a corner and it is not going to run into an obstacle.
 Therefore, it should simply follow the *heuristic directions* originally determined.
 As to which direction it should choose, the algorithm will chose the direction it was previously traveling in if it can since that minimizes disorder.

 #### Statistics
 To test the performance of the AI, I ran 10000 simulations of the algorithm and compiled the results.
-The Short-Sighted Algorithm on average attains a score of 84.9 with a standard deviation of 30.7 - an embarrassing score considering the minimum theoretical score to beat the game is 1656 (36 rows x 46 columns).
-This means on average, the AI only completes about 5% of the game.
-Not very sustainable if you asked me.
+The Short-Sighted Algorithm on average attains a score of 84.9 with a standard deviation of 30.7 - a measly amount considering the minimum theoretical score to beat the game is 1656 (36 rows x 46 columns).
+This means on average the AI only completes about 5% of the game.

 These are the percentiles of the simulation:

 Percentile|Value
 :---------|:---:
-0% - Minimum|14
+0%|14
 1%|27
 10%|47
-50% - Median|82
+50%|82
 90%|127
 99%|162
-100% - Maximum|197
+100%|197

 The algorithm is obviously flawed, but it is not too bad given its rudimentary procedure.
 It performs slightly worse than the average player, but it doesn't have the knowledge of the entire game state like the user does.
 It doesn't even realize it's trapped itself until it's too late.
-Considering that it is a purely reactionary algorithm, it actually performs surprisingly well - occasionally even better than me.
+Considering that it is a purely reactionary algorithm, it actually performs surprisingly well within its constraints - occasionally even better than me.

 ## Version History